GlassClient/GlassClient/README.md

 # GlassClient
-GlassClent is a pvp client which is a fork of a cheat client without any cheats, we aim to provide an experience that no other client can provide.
+GlassClent is a pvp client which is a fork of a cheat client without any cheats.<br>
+we aim to provide an experience that no other client can provide. <br>
 ## GlassClient is use at own risk at the moment while we test.

 /!\ DO NOT LEAK ANY CODE FROM THIS REPOSITORY
-This includes any brand/client assets in public refer to this client as project snow not glass client
+This includes any brand/client assets<br>
+in public refer to this client as project snow not glass client

 ## Credits
-hyperium - toggle sprint code
+hyperium - toggle sprint code<br>
-FDPClient - alot of ui stuff
+FDPClient - alot of ui stuff<br>
-Liquidbounce - the base
+Liquidbounce - the base<br>
-rise - LMAO
+rise - LMAO <br>

 src soon